-Test 1a & 1b: The evaluator configured the TOE to have the trusted root CA used on the test server to anchor all of its certificates.
-The evaluator then attempted to connect the TLSC TOE client to the test server and saw a successful connection.
-The evaluator then removed the trusted root CA from the truststore.
-The evaluator then attempted to connect the TLSC TOE client to the test server and saw an unsuccessful connection as expected.
+Test 1a & 1b: The evaluator alternately configured the TOE to have and then not have the trusted root CA used by the test server to anchor all of its certificates.
+In each case, the evaluator then attempted to connect the TLSC TOE client to the test server and confirmed that the connection only succeeded when the trusted root CA was properly configured forming a valid certificate chain.